testingbot/Testingbot-Tunnel/README.markdown

 This version of the tunnel requires Java 8 or higher.
 If you'd like to run on Java < 8, please use [TestingBot Tunnel 1.21](https://github.com/testingbot/Testingbot-Tunnel/tree/TestingBotTunnel-1.21) (no longer maintained)

+**NOTE:** If you use the containerized tunnel, Java is not needed.
+See below under the *Docker*-header.

 Install
 -------